 Fucking airports, man.
 There is nothing more American than the mass of lowest common denominators that swarm to commercial airports.
-Whether its mid level managers severely overestimating their lot in life or teenagers coming down off the previous night’s high, there is never a shortage of people who drill into the farthest reaches of your soul.
+Whether its mid level managers severely overestimating their lot in life or teenagers coming down off the previous night’s high, there is never a shortage of people who drill into the furthest reaches of your soul.

 Flying out of New Orleans the day after Mardi Gras (Ash Wednesday if you’re feeling particularly Catholic), was an oversight in trip planning on par with the Hindenburg’s chemical engineering and the Titanic’s escape plan.
 The lines were longer at 5 AM than they are at any point during a regular weekday.
 Despite wanting to murder half my linemates, I managed to avoid any felonies.
 I did forget to remove my laptop from my bag and put it in a separate bin (fucking TSA, man) making my wait time just a degree more miserable.